NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BBAB(A)
     - Transition from 6BBAB is two frames faster
     - Second wave of bugs comes out four frames sooner
+    - Stagger on hit so they lift in situations where you’re not comboing into it
 - 6A
     - 6A changed to be BB(A)
     - Bugs bite every 5 frames instead of 4 frames